After the Interface: A Three-Part Series

 What PM and engineering become

-Product managers don't disappear, but the job changes in ways that existing job descriptions do not fully capture.
+Product managers don't disappear, but the job changes in ways that existing job descriptions don't fully capture.

 For engineering, the shift is from building features to building systems that can act.
 That requires different quality models.
 Stability, recoverability, and behavioral consistency become as important as functionality.
 The delivery pipeline includes evaluation suites, behavior monitoring, and incident review.
 It's not enough for a feature to ship.
 It has to keep working under real-world conditions that nobody fully anticipated.